swirlai/swirl-search/docs/Admin-Guide.md

 ![Django console crontab page](images/django_admin_console_crontab.png)

 {: .warning }
-If you change the `crontab` entry in the database and don't change the `CELERY_BEAT_SCHEDULE` as well, that schedule will be restored if/when you restart Swirl.
+If you change the `crontab` entry in the database and don't change the `CELERY_BEAT_SCHEDULE` as well, that schedule will be restored if/when you restart SWIRL.

 # Search Subscriber Service

-When one or more Search objects [have the subscribe property set to True](Developer-Guide.md#subscribe-to-a-search), Swirl will periodically [update that Search](Developer-Guide.md#update-a-search).
+When one or more Search objects [have the subscribe property set to True](Developer-Guide.md#subscribe-to-a-search), SWIRL will periodically [update that Search](Developer-Guide.md#update-a-search).

 By default, the Subscriber service runs every four hours.
 The frequency is defined in the [Django settings](https://github.com/swirlai/swirl-search/blob/main/swirl_server/settings.py):